skip to main content

 Interest rates for both personal loans and credit cards will depend on your credit score.
 If you have good credit, you will probably be able to qualify for personal loans with a reasonable interest rate.

 Furthermore, the interest rates for personal loans are generally lower than the interest rates for credit cards.
-Even if the rate is higher than you might prefer, it may probably be lower than the rate on your credit card.
+Even if the rate is higher than you might prefer, it will probably be lower than the rate on your credit card.

 However, racking up excess credit card debt could lower your credit score, as the amount of debt you owe is the second most important factor in your credit score.
-A low credit score could decrease the likelihood of finding an online loan or a loan from brick-and-mortar lender with a great rate.
+A low credit score could decrease the likelihood of finding an online loan or a loan from a brick-and-mortar lender with a great rate.

 It’s a Catch-22 scenario: You want to find a low-cost personal loan to pay down your credit card debt, but you need to pay down your credit card debt in order to qualify for the low-cost personal loan.